Call Us Toll-Free 1-800-284-7437 - Weekdays 8AM - 5PM CST

 ASFS 1100 IV Pier Support (Dirt)

-The Oliver ASFS 1100 IV delivers a superior alternative to traditional tie-down anchors for dirt installations, eliminating most anchors in Wind Zone 1 and diagonal ties, stabilizers, plus longitudinal anchors in Wind Zones 2-3—using a secure ground pan for all soil classes up to 4B (with or without pier support).
-Vertical pier loads exceed 12,500 lbs, with longitudinal arms angled 40°–60° for fast, code-compliant manufactured home stability in soil-based setups.
+The ASFS 1100 IV eliminates most anchors in Wind Zone 1 and removes diagonal ties, stabilizer plates, and longitudinal anchors in Wind Zones 2 and 3, using a ground pan rated for all soil classes up to 4B, with or without pier support.
+Vertical pier loads tested in excess of 12,500 lbs.
+Longitudinal arms must be angled between 40° and 60° for code-compliant installations.

 asfs foundation system 1100 icv concrete